clobrano/clobrano.github.io/_posts/blog/2018-06-11-comunitheme-8th-stable-release.md

 share: true
 ---

-The **Communitheme team** is happy to announce a new table release!
+The **Communitheme team** is happy to announce a new stable release!

-This release is one of the major updates in the last weeks:
+This week brings one of the major updates since a lot of time:

 - A new sidebar/mainview color set, hope you like it as we do
 - A back to the future change for text selection